Subject lead: Mrs Thacker

 Progress is demonstrated through the use of sketchbooks which are used to record ideas, reflections and critical analysis of artists and development of technical skills.
 Each sketchbook should be unique and the children are encouraged to develop their independence and creativity when recording and evaluating their work.
 Every learning objective each lesson will link to a specific skill outlined in Kapow’s Progression of Skills document and the children will be provided with the time to self-assess their own work against each skill.
 Where possible, children will receive verbal feedback during the lesson based on the knowledge they are learning and developing.
 Teachers will consider the art objectives covered each lesson and the end-goal that is to be achieved which will help them make judgements used to inform future teaching.

-Trips and enrichment: We understand how important it is to offer the children art visits and/or visitors as this provides them with valuable learning opportunities and allow the children to make important connections between what they have learned in class and their first-hand experiences of the world.
-Therefore, next year, we are hoping to invite an artist in to the school to work with the children.
-Watch this space….
+We understand how important it is to offer the children art visits and/or visitors as this provides them with valuable learning opportunities and allow the children to make important connections between what they have learned in class and their first-hand experiences of the world.
+Therefore, this year we have a teacher from a local Secondary School visiting us to create some outdoor sculptures with Y4 and Y5.
+As well as this, we have invited a local artist to come in and work with the whole school on the National Gallery’s ‘Take One Picture’ task.